-Password management is a very crucial to the security of your personal information and assets.
-Cybercrime grows by the day, the only way to fight back is trying to become more secure, and aware of where you put your information and what you click.
+Password management is very crucial to the security of your personal information and assets.
+Cybercrime grows by the day, and the only way to fight back is trying to become more secure, and aware of where you put your information and what you click.

 Here is a list of ways not to write a password…

 - Do You use generic passwords?
 (123456, qwerty, password, etc.)

 - Do You include personal information in Your passwords?
 (DOB, City, Phone number, etc.)

 - Do You use the same password for everything?